 Welding prepares personnel to become entry-level welders and is aligned to American Welding Society (AWS) SENSE Level I: Entry Level Welder standards.

 TAKE THE NEXT STEPS

-Operation Next is now enrolling trainees for Fall 2020.
+Operation Next is now enrolling trainees for March 2021.
 The cost of both online and hands-on training is offered at no-cost by NIST and LIFT.

 Online Training: Self-paced